The-Academic-Observatory/observatory-platform/docs/telescopes/google_analytics.md

 | Each shard includes all data | No      |
 +------------------------------+---------+
 ```
+## Custom dimensions for ANU Press
+ANU Press is using custom dimensions in their google analytics data.
+To ensure that the telescope processes these
+ custom dimensions, the organisation name needs to be set to exactly 'ANU Press'.
+The organisation name is used directly inside the telescope and if it matches 'ANU Press' additional dimensions will
+ be added and a different BigQuery schema is used.

 ## Telescope object 'extra'
 This telescope is created using the Observatory API.
 There are two 'extra' fields that are required for the